German Spruce guitar by Bob Desmond.

 Alpine/Italian Spruce is similar to what is known as Italian Spruce, which is found in a lower elevation of the Alps.
 We do not carry this wood as the supply and quality is erratic.

-- Carpathian/Ukrainian Spruce is from the Caucasus and Carpathian mountains that surround the Black sea.
-This wood has a very creamy, white appearance but with slightly wider grain than the other European Spruces.
+- Carpathian Spruce, from Central/Eastern Europe, has a very creamy white appearance but with slightly wider grain than other European Spruces.
 We were the first supplier to offer this wood in the United States and it is now in use by several well known steel string guitar builders.
 These tops are quite stiff and offer a slightly brighter, glassier tap tone than the other European Spruces.
 Many have compared it to Adirondack Spruce and some even call it ‘Carpathian Red Spruce’.
+See photo of .

 PLEASE NOTE: It is not uncommon to find some small, isolated bits of bearclaw figure in all grades except Master grade.
 If it is essential that your soundboard be free of this, please let us know when you place your order.